 Grind the almonds and the fried onion too along with some water into a paste.
 Keep aside.

-Marinate the mutton with yoghurt, ginger-garlic paste, salt and 2 tbsp. of the ground powder preferably overnight or for a minimum of 4-5 hours.
+Marinate the mutton with yogurt, ginger-garlic paste, salt and 2 tbsp. of the ground powder preferably overnight or for a minimum of 4-5 hours.

 Heat the oil and ghee in a pan and temper with all the mentioned ingredients under "Tempering".
 Saute for a few seconds.